 5. Traveling Across the Country & Overseas

-The various branches of the U.S. military maintain more than 800 bases in 70 countries and 44 states.
+The various branches of the U.S. military maintain more than 800 bases in 70 countries and 44 states, according to POLITICO.
 Active-duty service members receive 30 days of paid vacation each year, in addition to two free days per week for most assignments, and they can use their off-duty time to travel to other bases for rest and recreation if desired.

 Also, service members and their immediate families can fly free on military aircraft if space is available.
 Many commercial airlines, Amtrak, car rental companies, hotels, and cruise lines offer military discounts.